Musical-Neutron/MW_Satellite_LF/README.md

 A code to calculate the luminosity function of Milky Way (MW) satellite galaxies using Approximate Bayesian Computation.
-The analysis uses as input only the observed satellite galaxies in the SDSS and DES surveys, and five DM-only simulations of MW-like haloes from the Aquarius simulation suite (Aq-A - Aq-F).
+The analysis uses as input only the observed satellite galaxies in the SDSS and DES surveys, and five DM-only simulations of MW-like haloes from the Aquarius simulation suite (Aq-A – Aq-E).
 Input data of the correct format is supplied for all known confirmed and candidate satellite galaxies as of February 2018.